andresgrdn/profile-card-component-main/README-template.md

 ### What I learned

-#### -> How background positioning an image
+#### -> How positioning a background image

-I learn to position many images using the background property, changing on my way of thinking about the position with the background-position.
+I learn to position many images using the background property, changing my way of thinking about the position with the background-position.

 Instead of thinking with percentages for positioning the circle with respect of the origin of the image, I used the position property, thinking how much space I need from the edge of the page to the end of the image.